ThakurJyoti05/HelloWorld/README.md

   ```
   this will create a _work folder

-  8. install pm2 for prodcution server
+  8. install pm2 for the production server
   ```bash
   sudo npm install pm2@latest -g
   OR